TUESDAY, 1 SEPTEMBER 1942

 is downed; a P-38 is hit by AA fire and fighters damage the LB-30.

-GUADALCANAL - Marines repulse second major Japanese ground attack at Guadalcanal in the Battle of Bloody Ridge
+GUADALCANAL: Marines repulse second major Japanese ground attack during the Battle of Bloody Ridge on Guadalcanal.

 MONDAY, 14 SEPTEMBER 1942